rustyconover/duckdb-lindel-extension/README.md

 ---

-This extension, `lindel`[1], adds functions that perform linearisation and delinearisation for arrays of values in DuckDB's SQL engine.
+This extension, `lindel`, adds functions that perform linearisation and delinearisation for arrays of values in DuckDB's SQL engine.

 ## What is linearisation?